-If you are going to the Alameda County Fair this year, make sure you stop by and see the ACCRS railroads in action, you will regret it if you don’t.
+If you are going to the Alameda County Fair this year, make sure you stop by and see the ACCRS railroads in action.
+You will regret it if you don’t.
 If you are on the fence about the fair, the ACCRS is another reason to spend a day finding out what makes Alameda County so great.
-Regardless of how you got there, stop in and say hi to the volunteers.
-And maybe even ask a question.
+Regardless of how you got there, stop in and say hi to the volunteers, view the amazing layouts, and maybe even ask a question.